ibrahimtencer/magma_rb/README.md

 Includes many methods for working with linear magmas, and especially equations 1518 and 677.

 677_probably_nonlinear.txt contains magmas generated using magma cohomology by Matthew Bolan.

+The order 125 model of 677 in magma125.in is due to Zoltan A. Kocsis.